 This policy sets out the expectations of behaviour at our school.
-Staff, parents/carers, and pupils seek to create an environment which encourages and reinforces positive behaviour and the fostering of positive attitudes.
-It also sets out the consequences for inappropriate behaviour, should it occur, and reflects guidance provided by the Department for Education.
+We seek to create an environment which encourages and reinforces positive behaviour whilst nurturing positive attitudes.
+It sets out the consequences of inappropriate behaviour, should it occur, and reflects guidance provided by the Department for Education.